huhrichard/zed_camera/README.md

 ```
 The last argument stands for the camera id, if you have N camera(s) are connected, you can use integer with range from 0 to N-1 to call corresponding camera.

+IF the fps is normal as setting:
   The fps will print once per frame.
+ELSE
+  The fps will print once per hour